CloudCannon/documentation/collections/_drafts/image-upload-bug-fix.md

 type: minor
 ---

-This release fixes a bug related to uploading image&nbsp;
+This release fixes a bug related to uploaded images

 **Fixes:**